mageplaza/magento-2-who-bought-this-item-also-bought-graphql/README.md

 # Magento 2 Who Bought This Item Also Bought GraphQL / PWA

+**Magento Who Bought This Also Bought GraphQL is a part of Mageplaza Who Bought This Also This extension; this supports for PWA Studio.**

 [Mageplaza Who Bought This Also Bought for Magento 2](https://www.mageplaza.com/magento-2-who-bought-this-also-bought/) is an effective solution to increase sales for an online store by showcasing and encouraging customers to buy related products.

 Based on the customers’ purchase history, the extension will automatically select the related products and display them on the page your customers are viewing.
 So the purchase history record plays a vital role in this method.
 It decides how frequent and diverse the suggested products are showcased to customers.